carolinesoleelee/django_basic/README.md

-Very Basic Review Application
+# Very Basic Review Application

-(created from someone that had no knowledge of Django before to learn the basics)
+**Created from someone that had no knowledge of Django before**

+ > For learning purposes :smile:

-IMPORTANT
+# IMPORTANT
 Make sure to have....
  - Installed Python3 and Django
  - Download Home-brew (python3)